camitz/CloudWatchAppender/README.md

 Both above will be assumed to be UTC, so the second one, at least, may not have expected result.
 Use utcdate to avoid confusion.

 It is recommended to think UTC.
 That's what CloudWatch does.
 DateTime.UtcNow will get you the current UTC timestamp.
 In fact, CloudWatch refuses to display anything in what it deems to be the future, which can be confusing, particularly if you're on the plus side of UTC.
-You can read about my [experiences](http://blog.simpletask.se/awscloudwatch-log4net-appender) prior to figuring that one out.
+You can read about my [experiences](http://blog.simpletask.se/awscloudwatch-log4net-appender) prior to figuring that one out on my blog.

 # Statistics